ratatui/ratatui-website/src/tutorial/counter-async-app/full-async-actions.md

 {{#include ./ratatui-counter-async-app/src/main.rs:run}}
 ```

+Running the code with this change should give the exact same behavior as before.

-Now that we have stored the `action_tx`, we can use this to schedule async work.
-For example, let's
+Now that we have stored the `action_tx` half of the channel in the `App`, we can use this to
-say we wanted to press `J` and `K` to perform some network request and _then_ increment the counter.
+schedule tasks.
+For example, let's say we wanted to press `J` and `K` to perform some network
+request and _then_ increment the counter.

 First, we have to update my `Action` enum: